Constraints on warm power-law inflation in light of Planck results: Consistency Of Power-Law Potential In Weak dissipative Regime

-In addition, from Eq. (\ref{rratio}), the tensor to scalar ratio is as
+Additionally, from Eq. (\ref{rratio}), the tensor to scalar ratio is obtained as

-For set constraint on free parameters of model, we need to compare them with observational data from Planck 2013 and 2015 data \cite{Planck2015}.
-For this propose, we indicate the $r-n_s$ plot, by using of the Eqs.(\ref{rNweak}), (\ref{nsN}), that the value of reliability model depend on the amount of consistent model with these observational data.
-The figure \ref{fignsr} shows The diagram $r-n_s$ in which Confidence Levels (CLs) 68\% and 95\% CL allowed by Planck 2015 data TT, TE, EE+lowP data \cite{Planck2015} are illustrated and the black line show Predictions of our model by pick free parameters as $\alpha=70$, $k=4$, $n=3$ and $V_0=2.7\times10^{-12}$, $M_p=1$ and $a=10^{7}$, as it is seen from figure, this at hand model is in good agreement with observations.
+Now to make the constraints on free parameters of the model, we need to compare them with observational data originated from Planck $2013$ and $2015$ data \cite{Ade:2013ktc,Ade:2013uln,Planck2015}.
+For this purpose, we plot the free parameters $n-k$ diagram by virtue of Eqs.(\ref{rNweak}) and (\ref{nsN}) for the Confidence Levels (CLs) 68\% and 95\% CL allowed by Planck $2015$, TT, TE, EE+lowP data \cite{Planck2015}.
+This figure \ref{fignrweak} shows the regions in which the {pair} of free parameters, they can make a set of ${n, k}$, satisfy the constraints originated from Planck data.

+Now by means of an arbitrary set of the aforementioned pairs we can re-plot the $r-n_s$ diagram as one of the most important {instrument} to test the accuracy of a theoretical model.
+So the figure \ref{fignsr} shows the diagram $r-n_s$ based on different types of data mentioned in the caption.
+Figure \ref{fignsr} indicates that our results are in a good agreement compared to the observations.
-Since, the latest observational data suggest that the amplitude of scalar perturbation at the horizon crossing is close to $p^{\ast}_s=2.2\times 10^{-9}$, and the tensor-to-scalar ratio has an higher bounce $r^{\ast} < 0.11$ at 68\% \cite{Planck2015}.
-Hence, in table (\ref{weakprameter}) we will to specify what the $k$ and $n$ parameters satisfy the above conditions on $p^{\ast}_s$, and $r^{\ast}$ and based on the different values of the $k,n$ parameters the amount of the parameters $a, V_0$ are given in it.

-In what following, we plot the $d{n_s}/dN - {n_s}$ diagram from Eqs.(\ref{dnsN}) and (\ref{nsN}) and compare with the observational results of Planck 2015.
-For this reason, we must pick out the free parameters as $k=3$, $n=3$ and $V_0=10^{-12}$, $M_p=1$, $N_e=65$, $\alpha=70$ and $a=10^{7}$.
-Fig.\ref{fignsdns1} indicate the prediction of model can lie insides the joint 68\% CL region of Planck 2015 TT, TE, EE+lowP data \cite{Planck2015}, and is a good accordance with observational.
+The latest observational data suggest that the amplitude of scalar perturbation at the horizon crossing is very close {to the amount of} {${\cal P}_s=2.17\pm 0.1\times 10^{-9}$}, and the tensor-to-scalar ratio has an upper limit as $r < 0.11$ at 68\% { \cite{Planck2015}}.
+In what following, by means of Eqs.(\ref{dnsN}) and (\ref{nsN}) {we want to plot the diagram of} running parameter, $d{n_s}/dN - {n_s}$ and then compare the obtained results with the observations originated from Planck data.
+Figure \ref{fignsdns1} which indicates the prediction of this model can lie {inside} the joint 68\% CL region of Planck 2015 TT, TE, EE+lowP data {\cite{Planck2015,Planck2018}}, and so could satisfy the compatibility with observations.

+{An important feature of the warm inflationary model is that the thermal fluctuations overcome the quantum fluctuations, since the fluid temperature is bigger than the Hubble parameter , i.e. $T>H$.
+To receive a healthy warm inflation, this condition should be justified during the cosmological evolution.
+Fig. \ref{thweak} expresses the behavior of the ratio of the temperature to the Hubble parameter during such era.
+From the Figure \ref{thweak}, one can observe that the condition is satisfied during the inflationary phase of cosmological dynamics.}

+{Although it has postulated that $Q<<1$ in the weak regime, it should be controlled by virtue of the best fitted free parameters of the model.
+Hence one can observe from Fig. \ref{Qweak} this condition is satisfied properly.}